Spotlight on CBD

 CURE Promotes Research on CBD-Rich Marijuana

-Scientists and physicians have been quick to warn of the dangers of the marijuana extract because CBD use in people with epilepsy has yet to be clinically evaluated, due in part to the tight restriction the FDA and DEA have placed on marijuana and its compounds.
-It is currently classified as a Schedule 1 drug – the strictest level of regulation for a controlled substance. (see sidebar)
+Scientists and physicians have been quick to warn of the dangers of the marijuana extract because CBD use in people with epilepsy has yet to be clinically evaluated, due in part to the tight FDA and DEA restrictions on marijuana and its compounds.
+It is currently classified as a Schedule 1 drug—the strictest level of regulation for a controlled substance. (see sidebar)

 The United States Controlled Substances Act